siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-25-understanding-and-using-the-gimp-image-manipulation-program.md

 * **Cropping an Image:** To crop an image, select the **Crop Tool** from the toolbox or press Shift + C. Drag a rectangle around the area you wish to keep, then press Enter to apply the crop.

-* **Resizing an Image:** To resize, go to **Image &gt; Scale Image**.
+* **Resizing an Image:** To resize, go to **Image > Scale Image**.
 In the pop-up, you can adjust the width and height.
 Make sure the chain icon is locked to maintain aspect ratio.

-* **Adjusting Colors and Brightness:** For color correction, navigate to **Colors &gt; Brightness-Contrast**.
+* **Adjusting Colors and Brightness:** For color correction, navigate to **Colors > Brightness-Contrast**.
 Adjust the sliders to enhance the brightness and contrast of your image.
-You can also use **Colors &gt; Levels** for more precise adjustments, where you can fine-tune the color balance by manipulating shadows, midtones, and highlights.
+You can also use **Colors > Levels** for more precise adjustments, where you can fine-tune the color balance by manipulating shadows, midtones, and highlights.

 * **Applying Filters:** GIMP includes many built-in filters.
 You can access them through **Filters** in the top menu.
 Common options include Blur, Sharpen, and artistic filters like Cartoon or Oilify.
 Experiment with these to see what effects suit your style.

-* **Exporting the Image:** When you're ready to save, go to **File &gt; Export As** to save the edited image in formats like JPG, PNG, or TIFF.
+* **Exporting the Image:** When you're ready to save, go to **File > Export As** to save the edited image in formats like JPG, PNG, or TIFF.
 GIMP also offers advanced export settings if you need to adjust quality or resolution.